atzori/atzori.github.io/index.md

 Highlights
 ----------
-- PC co-Chair of the [27th IEEE WETICE](http://www.olab-dynamics.net/wetice2018/) track on [Data Exploration in the Web 3.0 Age (DEW 2018)](http://swlab.unica.it/dew2018/), in Paris!
+- Abstract Deadline approaching for the [27th IEEE WETICE](http://www.olab-dynamics.net/wetice2018/) track on [Data Exploration in the Web 3.0 Age (DEW 2018)](http://swlab.unica.it/dew2018/), in Paris!
 Accepted papers will be published on IEEE Proceedings

 - Area Editor of the [Encyclopedia with Semantic Computing](http://www.worldscientific.com/worldscinet/esc).
 Interested in publishing an entry in the enciclopedia?
 [Details are available](http://community.worldfolios.com/public/ESC-Production.pdf), or just drop me an email!